The E. M. Viquesney Doughboy Database

 Things couldn't have been worse for Viquesney in 1933: His first wife, Cora, died that year, and at the bottom of the Great Depression, for the first time since production began in 1921, he didn't sell a single copy of his flagship "Spirit of the American Doughboy" statue.

 Picking up the pieces, in mid-1934 Viquesney revised the design of the sculpture, making the tree stumps on the base shorter, and the figure more slender-looking.
 This had the effect of making the statue appear taller.
-Also at this time, he changed his construction method from pressed copper sheets to cheaper cast zinc, which allowed him to offer his new Doughboy at the bargain-basement price of $700 each.
-They were also made available in a greater variety of finishes.
+At this time, he abandoned Friedley-Voshardt, the company that made the sheet bronze statues, in favor of Raphael Groppi Studio, and changed the construction method to cheaper cast zinc, which allowed him to offer his new Doughboy at the bargain-basement price of $700 each.
+They were also available in a greater variety of finishes from the new manufacturer.

 The strategy worked somewhat.
 Sales began to pick up, but never to the degree Viquesney had achieved previously: From 1934 on, until production ended in 1942, only 23 of these zinc Doughboys were fabricated, which amounts to less than one fifth of the total sold between 1921 and 1932.